mypappa/MDEF/docs/term1/living with your own ideas/living with your own ideas.md

 - *Did anything change about your way of working?*
 (still writing)
 The way Ι worked that day was the complete opposite of what I'm used to.
 I tried to switch from being extremely slow and indecisive, to being extremely fast and direct.
 What I realised was that time is a luxury that can either reinforce or prevent the project's development.
 It might help me build confidence and deeper understanding on my work, but at the same time I might get lost on information overload and over-procrastinate.
-Analysing every possibility that exists can misguide me and disconnect my project from my original penchant.
+Analysing every possibility that can potentially exist might be misguiding me and disconnecting my project from my original penchant.
-?Forsee implications on going with the flow / comparison with normal life / Im the frame of reference I had to constantly Even though Which of course+++
+On the other side, through my time-zero experiment I experienced some other implications which were quite new to me.
+Sometimes going with the flow / comparison with normal life / Im the frame of reference
+I had to constantly Even though Which of course+++

 - *What does it mean for your future work?*